Christian-K9/Wizard101/README.md

 aot_farm.py rules:
     -must have all spells your using in "Spell_Folder" File -must start by standing in front of enemies
+    -must have mount with at least 40% speed equipped

 loremaster_farm.py rules:
     -must have all spells your using in "Spell_Folder" File